lucidrains/vit-pytorch/README.md

 <img src="./images/vivit.png" width="350px"></img>

 This <a href="https://arxiv.org/abs/2103.15691">paper</a> offers 3 different types of architectures for efficient attention of videos, with the main theme being factorizing the attention across space and time.
+This repository includes the factorized encoder and the factorized self-attention variant.
-This repository will offer the first variant, which is a spatial transformer followed by a temporal one.
+The factorized encoder variant is a spatial transformer followed by a temporal one.
+The factorized self-attention variant is a spatio-temporal transformer with alternating spatial and temporal self-attention layers.

 ```python
 import torch